GabyUSTC/lds-homepage/content/authors/jindalu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Jinda Lu (卢金达) is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr. Shuo Wang.
+Jinda Lu is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr. Shuo Wang.